emuench/office-store-docs/docs/add-in-submission-guide.md

 ## Step 11: Congratulations, you are done submitting!

-You can expect a response within 3 to 4 business days from our reviewers if there are any issues related to your submission.
+If there are any issues with your submission, you can expect a response from our reviewers within four business days.